Roman Influence on the Birth of Christianity

 • This implies that the appointed amount is legitimate and proper.

-• When a baptized soldier asks what he must do to be righteous:
+✦ When a soldier asks what he must do to be righteous:

-• Most of the Jews probably expected John to say, “Do not serve the defiled Roman armies.
+• Most of the Jews probably expected John to say, “Do not serve the Roman army.
 Provide service to God and his chosen people.
 Israel is the land God has promised to his people.
 Do the will of God and throw off the bonds of Roman occupation.”

-• But John publicly proclaimed, “Rob no one by violence or by false accusation, and be content with you wages.”
+• But John publicly proclaimed, “Rob no one by violence or by false accusation, and be content with your wages.”

 • Having soldiers be content with their wages has obvious advantages to Rome.

-• In a stretch, the spoils of war had always been benefits meant for Roman soldiers and not for their foreign counterparts.
+• In a stretch, the spoils of war were meant for Roman soldiers and not for their foreign counterparts.

 [1] Luke 3:13